paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 - Brightspace: [brightspace.docsify-this.net](http://brightspace.docsify-this.net)
 - Sakai: [sakai.docsify-this.net](http://sakai.docsify-this.net)

-Just paste your Markdown URL and go!
+Just paste your Markdown file URL and go!

 #### Some of the Ready-to-Use Templates
 **Don't start from scratch!** Use these GitHub templates: